-Board of Directors
+8.1 Board of Directors

-The Company has 7 board members as follows:
+The company has a board of directors of 7 persons, as follows;

-List of Directors Position Type of Committee Sub-Committee Position The date of the first directorship

-Mr. Chartchai Panichewa Chairman Executive Chairman of the Executive 31 October 2005

-of the Director Committee

-Board of Member of the Nomination and

-Remuneration Committee

-Dr. Viwat Kromadit Director Executive Vice Chairman 31 October 2005

-Director Executive Director / Advisor

-Mr. Piya Techakul Director Executive Managing Director / CEO / Chief 31 October 2005

-Director Executive

-Executive Director

-List of Directors Position Type of Sub-Committee Position The date of the

-Committee first directorship

-Member of the Risk Management

-Committee

-Mrs. Somhathai Panichewa Director Non-Executive Independent Director 30 April 2013

-Directors

-Mrs. Suwanee Khamman Director Independent Independent Director 30 April 2013

-Director Chairman of the Audit Committee

-Mr. Kamchai Boonjirachot Director Independent Independent Director 30 April 2013

-Director Member of the Audit Committee

-Chairman of the Nomination and

-Remuneration Committee

-Mr. Prasert Director Independent Independent Director 25 February 2020

-Akkaraprathomphong Director Member of the Audit Committee

-(Instead, Dr. Supoj Thienwut) Member of the Nomination and

-Remuneration Committee

-Chairman of the Risk Management

-Committee
+Name Position Type of Committee Position of the sub committee Registered Mr. Chartchai Panichewa Chairman of the Board of Directors Executive Committee Chairman of Executive Committee Nomination and Remuneration Committee Oct.
+31, 2005 Ph.D.
+Viwat Krommadit Director Executive Committee Deputy Chairman of Executive Committee / Advisor Oct.
+31, 2005 Mr. Piya Techakul Director Executive Committee Managing Director / CEO / Chief Executive Executive Committee/ Risk Management Committee Oct.
+31, 2005 Ms. Somhatai Panichewa Director Non-executive Committee Independent Director Apr.
+30, 2013 Ms. Suawanee Khamman Director Independent Director Independent Director Chairman of Audit Committee Apr.
+30, 2013

+Name Position Type of Committee Position of the sub committee Registered Mr. Kumchai Boonjirachot Director Independent Director Independent Director Audit Committee Chairman of Nomination and Remuneration Committee Apr.
+30, 2013 Mr. Prasert Akkharaprathomphong Director Independent Director Independent Director Audit Committee Nomination and Remuneration Committee Chairman of Risk Management Committee Feb.
+25, 2020

 - The Board of Directors' Meeting No. 1/2020 held on 25 February 2020 approved the appointment of Mr. Prasert Akkaraprathomphong as an independent director.
-Member of the Nomination and Remuneration Committee and Chairman of the Risk Management Committee effective 25 Feb 2020 onwards - Dr. Supoj Thienwut has resigned as a director of the Company and all relevant positions.
-Effective January 1, 2020, he will serve as director of the Digital Government Development Agency (Public Organization), which has conditions that prevent him from performing his duties as a director. - Mrs. Sukranda Puttaraksar maintains as secretary to the Board of Directors and secretary of the Audit Committee. - Ms. Pattamaporn Prasartketkarn is secretary of the Risk Management Committee. - The board of directors of four non-executives accounted for 57.14%. - The Board of Directors consists of 3 independent directors with 42.86% - In 2020, there are no directors or senior executives.
+Member of the Nomination and Remuneration Committee and Chairman of the Risk Management Committee effective 25 Feb 2020 onwards - Dr. Supoj Theerawut has resigned as a director of the Company and all relevant positions.
+Effective January 1, 2020, he will serve as director of the Digital Government Development Agency (Public Organization), which has conditions that prevent him from performing his duties as a director. - Mrs. Sukranda Puttaraksar maintains as secretary to the Board of Directors and secretary of the Audit Committee. - Ms. Pattamaporn Prasartketkarn is secretary of the Risk Management Committee. - The Board of Directors of four non-executives accounted for 57.14%. - The Board of Directors consists of 3 independent directors with 42.86% - In 2020, there are no directors or senior executives.
 Formerly an employee or partner of an external audit company at the Company.
-Use the Service

-- In 2020, there were executive directors to serve in other listed companies outside the business group:
+Use the Service - In 2020, there were executive directors who served as directors at other listed companies outside the business group:

-Mr. Chartchai Panichewa and Dr. Viwat Kromadit. - In 2020, there are non-executive directors with experience in business related to the Company, namely Mrs. Somhathai Panichewa. - In 2020, the Company has no history of misconduct in SEC and SET regulations. - In 2020, no non-executive directors resigned due to corporate governance issues or related to failure to monitor the board of directors. - In 2021, the Company proposed to the Annual General Meeting of Shareholders.
-On April 1, 2021, to approve the appointment of a new director, Mr. Tanin Hirunpunthaporn 9.53% of the shares sold.
+Mr. Chartchai Panichewa and Dr. Viwat Kromadit. - In 2020, there are non-executive directors with experience in business related to the Company, namely Mrs. Somhathai Panichewa. - In 2020, the Company has no history of misconduct in SEC and SET regulations. - In 2020, no non-serving directors resigned due to corporate governance issues or related to failure to monitor the board of directors. - In 2021, the Company proposed to the Annual General Meeting of Shareholders.
+On April 1, 2021, to approve the appointment of a new director, Mr. Thanin Hiranpanthaporn 9.53% of the shares sold.